NIVANorge/Mobius/README.md

 Mobius can produce executables that can be run standalone or together with the graphical user interface INCAView. https://github.com/Lecheps/INCAView

-There is also the option to compile the models to .dll's that can be called and interacted with from python using our python wrapper interface.
-The python wrapper interface is great for writing your own calibration systems or for making your own post-processing and plots.
+There is also the option to compile the models to .dll's that can be called and interacted with from python using our [python wrapper interface](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper).
+The python wrapper is great for writing your own calibration systems or for making your own post-processing and plots.

 ![Alt text](Documentation/img/optimizer_MAP.png?raw=true "Example of a plot made using the framework and the python wrapper.")